Common HVAC Questions Answered

 Q– My HVAC system is over 15 years old but it seems to be running fine.
 Should I still consider replacing it?

-A- The short answer is YES!
-New heating and cooling equipment is highly efficient compared to the older systems.
-In fact, the energy savings achieved with the new replacement system helps pay for the installation cost.
-Think about driving that 15 or 20 year old car and how much more gasoline it would use compared to a new model.
-Besides the great energy savings the homeowner also gets more even temperatures through out the home with the new system.
+A– The short answer is YES!
+New heating and cooling equipment are highly efficient compared to the older systems.
+In fact, the energy savings achieved with the new replacement system help pay for the installation cost.
+Think about driving that 15 or 20-year-old car and how much more gasoline it would use compared to a new model.
+Besides the great energy savings, the homeowner also gets more even temperatures throughout the home with the new system.
 As an added plus, the value of the home increases and makes it more attractive to a potential buyer.

 Q– When I go away in the winter time I want to set my thermostat back to 40 to save money.
 Is this advisable?

-At ServiceMark we pride ourselves in being the local heating, cooling and plumbing experts that have been providing answers and solutions to homeowners through out Southeastern Pennsylvania, Northern Delaware and Eastern Maryland for more than 60 years.
+At ServiceMark we pride ourselves on being the local heating, cooling and plumbing experts that have been providing answers and solutions to homeowners throughout Southeastern Pennsylvania, Northern Delaware, and Eastern Maryland for more than 60 years.
 Have a question for us?
-You can e mail us at (ServiceMarkInfo @ServiceMarkSolutions.com ) and we’ll get right back to you.
-For more information on common FAQ’s please click here: https://www.servicemarksolutions.com/faqs.php
+Contact us & we’ll get right back to you.

 Comments are closed.